 Entrance: You will need to go to the reception at the hotel to pay the admission fee.
 Admission is 17 nis, and students and seniors 12 nis.
 Children under 12 years are free.
 At the hotel desk they will direct you how to enter the site from the hotel.
 The site is open from 8.00 am to 6.00 pm.

 This is the oldest synagogue found around Lake Kinneret.
-Early synagogues such as this are of interest because they represent the very beginnings of the synagogue as a feature of Judaism..
+Early synagogues such as this are of interest because they represent the very beginnings of the synagogue as a feature of Jewish lifew

-Magdala was first settled during the Hellenistic period between the 2nd to 1st century BCE.
-Jesus of Nazareth taught here and healed a lady called Mary Magdalene.
+This city was first settled during the Hellenistic period between the 2nd to 1st century BCE.
+Jesus of Nazareth is thought to have taught here and healed a lady called Mary Magdalene.
 She subsequently travelled with him and was a witness to his crucifixion and burial.
 Christian sources from the 8th and 10th centuries CE mention a church that had been Mary Magdalene’s home.
 The city was destroyed by the Romans during the Great Revolt, and the later Byzantine and early Islamic cities were located slightly to the north of the older city.

-During the Temple periods, the Temple was considered the focus for Jewish prayer, and development of the synagogue will only fully take place after its destruction.
-When this happened, the synagogue became a major innovation in Jewish religious life in that it allowed everyone, rather than just a priestly class, to become involved in the public rituals of Judaism.
-It also permitted the development of a more intimate relationship with God in that it was not dependent on the intervention of a priest.
+During the Temple periods, the Temple was considered the focus for Jewish prayer, and development of the synagogue will only fully take place after the destruction of the Temple.
+The synagogue was a major innovation in Jewish religious life in that it allowed everyone, rather than just a priestly class, to become involved in the public rituals of Judaism.
+It also permitted the development of a more intimate relationship with God, in that this was no longer dependent on the intervention of a priest.
 The church and the mosque modeled themselves on this innovation.

 There is a stone block within the synagogue with the design of a menorah on its sides (the Magdala Stone).
 This is the earliest menorah design seen outside of Jerusalem.
 The block is tall enough for a scroll of the law to be read from it from while seated.